sahnas/sahnas/README.md

 # Help Web Widget

 This is a reference project that demonstrate how to build web UI widget that can be embedded into 3rd party website.
-See walkthrough for details [here](https://blog.jenyay.com/web-ui-widget/).

 This structure provides those advantages: